 Associate Vice President for Research

-- PAD Seminar - How to Write Your Personal Statement
+- PAD Seminar - Mid-Career Challenges: How to Advance Your Career

-- January 15 2015 at 1:00 PM5057 WoodwardThe offices of the Vice President for Research, Provost, and Faculty Affairs (School of Medicine) are pleased to offer the Professional and Academic Development seminar series for WSU faculty, chairs & directors, postdoctoral trainees & graduate students, and administrators.
+- March 12 2015 at 1:00 PM5057 WoodwardThe offices of the Vice President for Research, Provost, and Faculty Affairs (School of Medicine) are pleased to offer the Professional and Academic Development seminar series for WSU faculty, chairs & directors, postdoctoral trainees & graduate students, and administrators.
 Seminars are free, but registration is required.
-This seminar, How to Write Your Personal Statement, will take place Thursday, January 15, 2015, 1-2:30 p.m. at 5057 Woodward, 6th Floor, Conference Room A. The moderator will be Margaret Winters, Provost and Senior Vice President for Academic Affairs.
+This seminar, Mid-Career Challenges: How to Advance Your Career, will take place Thursday, March 12, 2015, 1-2:30 p.m. at 5057 Woodward, 6th Floor, Conference Room A. The moderator will be Heather Dillaway, Associate Professor, Sociology.
+Topics will include: How to move on to your next book How to write a lot Identifiying what you want to do And more!
 Although PAD seminars will no longer be recorded due to low viewing activity, please see past seminar videos and handouts on the PAD website.
 If you have questions about this seminar series, please contact firstname.lastname@example.org.
 We hope to see you at this informative PAD session!

 - More Events